 City of Mississauga – Let's Play in the Park (Ontario)

-The ‘Let’s Play in the Park’ program began in Mississauga during the summer of 2014.
+The 'Let's Play in the Park' program began in Mississauga during the summer of 2014.
 This program was designed to provide a no-fee, no-registration, drop-in style summer play program for children aged 6 to 12, and it continues to be an overwhelming success.
-Let’s Play in the Park emphasizes the importance of physical activity while removing the financial barriers that inhibit many children’s ability to participate in organized recreation.
-The program runs in the summer at 14 park locations, each of which supports three hours of daily unstructured play, where families can drop in, join in or simply do their own thing.
-The PepsiCo Canada Foundation has supported the program since 2015, resulting in approximately 50,000 park visits by children who may not otherwise have had the opportunity to participate in summer recreation programs.
+Let's Play in the Park emphasizes the importance of physical activity while removing the financial barriers that inhibit many children's ability to participate in organized recreation.
+The program runs each summer across 14 park locations, providing three hours of daily outdoor play, where children can drop in to play, move, create, and connect through organized games, sports, crafts, theme days, and special events.
+The PepsiCo Canada Foundation has supported the program since 2015, resulting in approximately 79,000 park visits by children who may not otherwise have had the opportunity to participate in summer recreation programs.

 KidSport Calgary (Alberta)

 KidSport Canada is a registered Canadian Amateur Athletic Association that gets kids off the sidelines by removing the financial barriers that prevent youth from participating in organized sports.
 The Calgary & Area chapter is proud to be committed to making it So ALL Kids Can Play!
-Calgary is the largest chapter in Canada, is 100% community funded and, through that fundraising, is one of the single largest investors in minor sport in the community, providing assistance to over 48,000 local kids.
-Since this chapter’s inception in 1995, the annual distribution to kids and their families has averaged over $500,000.
-The PepsiCo Canada Foundation’s West Golf Tournament has been a big part of this support since 2010!
-Beginning in 2019, the Foundation’s grants will be focused on helping kids in Calgary & Area to participate in swimming and skating lessons.
+Calgary is the largest chapter in Canada, is 100% community funded and, through that fundraising, is one of the single largest investors in minor sport in the community, providing assistance to over 92,000 local kids.
+Since this chapter's inception, KidSport Calgary & Area has distributed over $27 million for local kids to participate in organized sports.
+The PepsiCo Canada Foundation's West Golf Tournament has been a big part of this support since 2010!
+Beginning in 2019, the Foundation's grants will be focused on helping kids in Calgary & Area to participate in swimming and skating lessons.

 Kinvia (New Brunswick)

-For over 30 years, Kinvia (previously known as Canadian Feed The Children) has been driving positive change focused on food security and transforming local food systems for long-term sustainability around the world.
-Today, Kinvia partners with 25 Indigenous communities in Canada, with a strong focus on sustainable food security, community-led capacity building, and school nutrition.
-One of the largest and most impactful initiatives is based in New Brunswick, where the PepsiCo Canada Foundation has been an essential supporter of the School Nutrition Program.
-This community-led program operates in five communities: Eel Ground First Nation, Elsipogtog First Nation, Esgenoopetitj First Nation, Mah-Sos School (Tobique First Nation), and Perth-Andover School (Tobique First Nation) to ensure that children have daily access to nutritious meals, while uplifting Indigenous food knowledge, land-based practices, and locally-led education.
-Rooted in the strengths and priorities of each community, the program ensures children are nourished and thriving — in school and in life.
+For 40 years, Kinvia (formerly Canadian Feed The Children) has been driving positive change in food security and sustainable local food systems.
+Today, Kinvia partners with 25 Indigenous communities across Canada, focusing on school nutrition, community-led capacity building, and sustainable food practices.In New Brunswick and Ontario,the PepsiCo Canada Foundation has been a key supporter of Kinvia's School Nutrition Program, which operates in five local schools.
+The program ensures children have daily access to nutritious meals while fostering Indigenous food knowledge, land-based practices, and community-led education.
+Through this work, children are empowered to thrive both in school and in life.

 Patro Roc-Amadour